bissho/DevelopingDataProducts_PeerAssessments/README.md

 DevelopingDataProducts_PeerAssessments
 ======================================

-This is the the peer assessment for Coursera Developing Data Products course.
+This is the peer assessment for Coursera Developing Data Products course.

 The assessment has the 2 shiny files:server.R and ui.R